 The case of Homer Lane (1876-1925) (David 1954) and his student Jason is much less familiar than that of Parks and Eichmann, so I shall describe it in more detail (Biesta 2022. pp. 41-42).

 In this case, Biesta examines the educational attitude and activities of educator Homer Lane, who, in the second decade of the 20th century, established and ran a regional school in Dorset, England.
 The school, “Little Commonwealth,” was for boys and girls from troubled backgrounds, many of whom were runaways or had a criminal record.
 The school’s educational mission was to reconstruct the students’ freedom and ability to self-govern.
-Instead of enforcing behavior through authority, the idea was to refrain from conventional educational practices that to control how students live.
+Instead of enforcing behavior through authority, the idea was to refrain from conventional educational practices that seek to control how students live.
 This method was meant to enable the students to encounter freedom, self-governance, and autonomy as individuals and as a community.
 The school later inspired A. S. Neil to set up the famous open school named Summerhill (Ibid. p.
 41).

 At one point, Homer Lane invited Jason, a 16-year-old “tough guy” with a criminal record and a history of running away from school, and two of his friends to sit over tea and discuss an idea Lane had.
 Lane assumed that Jason was unhappy at school and thus encouraged him and his friends to nominate themselves in the next officer election so that Jason could be part of the school’s leadership team and implement the changes he wished.
 Jason’s response to that suggestion was that “he ‘would just like to run the place’” (Ibid. p.
 41).
 In reaction to Lane’s question about what Jason would do first if he ran the place, Jason was not sure what to say, and “after some looking around for clues, respond that he would like to ‘smash up those fussy tea-things’ – the cup and the saucers – as they are ‘for women and la-di-da boys,’ but not for boys like him” (Ibid. p.
 41).
 In response, Lane said that since he wants Jason to be happy at school, if smashing the cups and saucers would make him happy, Jason should do so.
 Then, he handed the poker from the hearth to Jason, and Jason smashed the teacup and saucer and two more that Lane had put in front of him.